 We compare virtually everything at Finder and our Comparison of the Week isn't afraid to tackle the big questions.
-This week we take a look at two competing transport options: traditional taxis and Uber, to see which one comes out on top.
+We take a look at two competing transport options: traditional taxis and Uber, to see which one comes out on top.

 It's fair to say the introduction of ride sharing platforms like Uber has transformed how we get around.
 We can now get from A to B with the touch of a smartphone and pay for it without even getting our wallets out.